Custom Event Notification Templates¶

 - Embedded DQL queries should be placed at the beginning of the template

-- The query result name (here is
+- Query result name (here

-). - If the field name in DQL contains special characters, like template variables, you should use
+ASto alias the field for easy subsequent use (e.g.:O::HOST:( last(host) AS last_host )). - If the field name in DQL contains special characters, like template variables, you should use